 Her husband encouraged her to look at the purses hanging on the wall just inside the door.
-Stroking a candy apple red faux leather bag, her husband asked the cashier for the price.
+She was stroking a red faux leather bag, her husband asked the cashier the price.
 After hearing the price of $3.00 (R$10.00) he told his wife it was too big.
 Pointing to the smaller cheaper bags, all which were shit brown, he reached up and took one down for her.
-Disgusted at another example of machismo, I turned my attention away from the counter as they spoke to the cashier.
+Disgusted at another example of Latin machismo, I turned my attention away from the counter as they spoke to the cashier.

-Seconds later, flying past my shoulder was her old green purse.
+Seconds later, flying past my right shoulder was her old green purse.
 It had been cast out as trash on the sidewalk, unwanted and unneeded.
 Staring at the discarded article, wondering what to do, I watched as people saw it and continued to walk past.
 Stepping over trash on the sidewalk was nothing new for them.
 I, on the other hand, was concerned about this purse.
 A wide range of emotions flashed through me, anger, disgust, acceptance, and an inbuilt or brainwashed need to pick it up and put it in a trash can.

 What to Do?

-My plan of what I should do was being concocted in my head.
 My first desire was to take the purse to the woman and tell her she shouldn't litter.
-I quickly quelled this desire, I didn't want to embarrass her, the husband or the shop assistant.
+I quickly quelled this desire I didn't want to embarrass her, the husband, or the shop assistant.
 As a foreigner, I would be considered arrogant and out of line for stating my opinion.
-I felt a sense of calm come over me when I decided I would wait until she left, pick up the purse and throw it away.
+I felt a sense of calm come over me when I decided I would wait until the couple left, pick up the purse and throw it away.